TokenCut: Segmenting Objects in Images and Videos with Self-supervised Transformer and Normalized Cut: Approach:

 \section{Approach: \name}

-In this section, we present {\name}, a unified algorithm that can be used to segment the salient object in an image or moving objects in a video.
-Our approach, illustrated in Fig.~\ref{fig:method}, is based on a graph where the nodes are visual patches from either an image or a sequence of frames, and the edges are similarities between the features of the nodes extracted using self-supervised transformers.
+In this section, we present {\name}, a unified algorithm that can be used to segment salient objects in an image or moving objects in a video.
+Our approach, illustrated in Fig.~\ref{fig:method}, is based on a graph where the nodes are visual patches from either an image or a sequence of frames, and the edges are similarities between the features of the nodes based on the features provided by a visual transformer trained with self-supervised learning.

 This section is organised as follows: we first briefly review vision transformers and the Normalized Cut algorithm in Section~\ref{sec:visiontransformers} and Section~\ref{sec:ncut}.
 We then describe the \name~algorithm for object detection and segmentation in images and videos in Section~\ref{sec:tokencut}.